 This case involved claims by Missouri homeowners who took out loans from FirstPlus.
-They filed a lawsuit in state court alleging that the fees charged by FirstPlus violated Missouri law.
-The banks, which purchased the loans from FirstPlus, removed the case to federal court on the theory that the state-law claims were "completely preempted" by a federal law passed in 1980 to regulate the interest rates of federally insured, state-chartered banks.
-In the decision below, the Eighth Circuit held that the federal statute didn't even apply to the facts of the case, so there could be no complete preemption.
-In our brief in opposition, we argued that the Supreme Court should deny certiorari because the complete-preemption question is not presented on these facts and, in any event, the lower courts are not divided on the issue.
-Our co-counsel in the case were the Missouri law firm of Walters Bender Strohbehn and Vaughan.
-The Supreme Court denied certiorari on June 28, 2010.
+In 2004, the homeowners filed a lawsuit in state court alleging that the fees charged by FirstPlus violated Missouri law.
+The banks, which purchased the loans from FirstPlus, removed the case to federal court on the theory that the state-law claims were “completely preempted” by a federal law passed in 1980 to regulate the interest rates of federally insured, state-chartered banks.
+The Eighth Circuit held that the federal statute did not even apply to the facts of the case, so there could be no complete preemption.